Aggregated Net Metering

 - NEM – Net Energy Metering, i.e. the ability to send solar-generated electricity back to the utility company for a dollar credit that can be used later

-- Generating Meter – the single electricity meter to which the solar panels are directly connected
+- Generating Meter – the single electricity meter to which the solar systems are directly connected

 - Arrangement – A collection of meters that receive the value of the solar electricity produced